misiektoja/lol_monitor/docs/configuration.md

 | `DEBUG_MODE` | `--debug` | Timestamped `[DEBUG]` traces of network activity, delivery and completed checks |
 | `DELIVERY_CONFIRMATIONS` | - | Whether verbose output confirms each delivered email and webhook alert (default `True`) |

 The first two are independent, so enable both to see everything.
 A flag always wins over the configuration file, and neither ever prints a secret value.
-Set `DELIVERY_CONFIRMATIONS = False` to keep verbose mode without the `* Email delivered` and `* Webhook delivered` lines, which is worth doing when alerts are frequent.
+Set `DELIVERY_CONFIRMATIONS = False` to keep verbose mode without the `* Email sent to ...` and `* Webhook sent through ...` lines, which is worth doing when alerts are frequent.
 What each mode reports is described in [Verbose and Debug Output](troubleshooting.md#verbose-and-debug-output).

 ## Install Method